Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 Table of Contents

 Canadian sports organizations, from local clubs to national governing bodies, face a unique set of financial challenges.
-Operating often as non-profits, they must balance mission-driven programming with complex funding models, seasonal cash flow, and increasing demands for governance and transparency.
+Operating as nonprofits, they must balance mission-driven programs with complex funding models.
+They also manage seasonal cash flow and growing demands for governance and transparency.

-At Enkel, we recognize that effective financial management is the foundation for sustainable growth and mission impact in Canadian sports organizations.
-Based on our experience and recent insights, we have developed a financial playbook to help your organization move from reactive crisis management to proactive, strategic planning
+At Enkel, we know strong financial management supports steady growth and mission impact in Canadian sports groups.
+Based on our experience and recent insights, we developed a financial playbook.
+It helps your organization shift from reactive crisis management to proactive, strategic planning

 Key Financial Pain Points in the Canadian Sport Sector